chrisfarms/qt-straightalpha/README.md

 Requirements
 ------------

-You'll just need to have Ruby installed, Mac OS X comes with ruby.
+You'll just need to have Ruby installed.
 Untested on Windows but it should work.

 Usage